We help assess, treat and support young people who are or who maybe in the early stages of a psychotic illness.

 You can refer yourself to this service - you don't have to go through your GP.

-To make a referral, you’ll need to contact your local Access and Assessment team.
+To make a referral, you’ll need to contact your local EIP Team, their numbers are on the right on this page.
 Alternatively, your GP can contact the team for you.

 The team will carry out an initial screening followed by an assessment to find out more about any problems you may be experiencing and to establish what your needs are.